 Education Programs: Province-specific courses covering real estate law, ethics, and contracts (think Humber College in Ontario or UBC Sauder in B.C.).

-Licensing Exams: Pass provincial exams (usually 70–75% to succeed).
+Licensing Exams: Pass provincial exams (usually 70–75% in each course to succeed).
+There’s a total of at least 5 main courses & 2 electives.

 Choose a Brokerage: Mandatory sponsorship—prioritize mentorship and training over low fees.

-Apply and Register: Background checks, insurance (errors & omissions), licensing application paperwork.
+Apply and Register: Background checks, insurance (errors, omissions, and Consumer deposit insurance), licensing application paperwork.

 Join the Real Estate Board (optional but recommended): Provides REALTOR® designation and essential MLS access.